Scarabaeus1033/NEXAH-CODEX/READ ME for Beginners.md

 📎 READ ME for Beginners

-Welcome to the NEXAH–CODEX.
+Welcome to the NEXAH–CODEX — a Network of Extended Harmonics and Architecture.
 This archive is a modular research system for:
 	•	Harmonic field theory
 	•	Symbolic mathematics
 	•	Frequency-based space models